COVESA/dlt-daemon/doc/dlt_for_developers.md

 ## DLT Example Application

+To use DLT from an application, it has to be linked against the DLT library.
+When the DLT daemon is installed on the system, there will be a shared library with the name libdlt.so which provides the interface for applications to get a connection to the DLT daemon.
+The library path and include path must be set in the build environment prior to building a program using the shared dlt library.
+By default, the header file "dlt.h" is located in a directory called "dlt/" within the standard include directory.

 This example gives an overview of DLT usage inside an application by using a minimal code example.
 Detailed information about the API can be found later in this document.